abhisheksr01/spring-boot-microservice-best-practices/README.md

 Test-Driven Development (TDD).<br/>
 While developing the code I followed BDD first approach where I wrote a failing feature/acceptance criteria thus driving our development through behavior and then followed by Test Driven Development.<br/>
-A feature is not considered as developed until all the Uni Tests (TDD) and feature (BDD) passes.
+A feature is not considered as developed until all the Unit Tests (TDD) and feature (BDD) passes.

 ![](doc-resources/images/bdd-tdd-cycle.png)